robenkleene/robenkleene.github.io/_drafts/2016-03-17-live-search.md

 ag --nobreak --nonumbers --noheading . | fzf
 ```

-That's not very useful on it's own, because after you've selected your match, the line will just get printed to the console.
-So I've written a [fish shell function](https://github.com/robenkleene/Dotfiles/blob/a32996fa1d7af58f929a94db5fc4c05f36d42b47/config/fish/config.fish#L102-L108) that opens that line in Vim.
-Here's what that looks like, with the same search as before:
+That's not very useful on it's own, because all it does is print the selected line to the console.
+So I wrote a [fish shell function](https://github.com/robenkleene/Dotfiles/blob/a32996fa1d7af58f929a94db5fc4c05f36d42b47/config/fish/config.fish#L102-L108) that opens the selected line in Vim.
+Here's what that looks like, using the same search as before:

 ![`fzf` Vim Lines](/assets/2016-03-17-fzf-vim-lines.gif)

-This is piping all the lines of all the files into `fzf`, which then hides the lines that *don't* match your search term.
-Making this a filter, not a search.
-Which means *all* the lines of *all* the files need to be stored in memory simultaneously while this command is running.
+This is piping all the lines of all the files being searched into `fzf`, which then hides the lines that *don't* match your search term.
+That makes this a filter, not a search, and it means *all* the lines of *all* the files being searched need to be stored in memory while the command is running (in other words, it'll use a lot of RAM).
 In practice, `fzf` handles this extremely well[^filtering].
-The `helm-do-ag` command, on the other hand, performs a regular search, which is preferable since only the *matchings* lines are stored in memory.
+The `helm-do-ag` command, on the other hand, performs a real search, which is preferable since only the *matchings lines* are stored in memory.

-So there you have it, a case for improving on the shortcomings of our current tools, and some ways to work around those limitations today.
+So there you have it, a case for improving on our current tools and some ways to work around those limitations today.

 * * *